 CONCLUSION

-Diplomacy is a long term strategy to litigation just as much as it is a short term strategy.
+Diplomacy is a long term strategy just as much as it is a short term strategy.
 Attorneys often run into each other after the case is over (this is especially true in criminal law).
 In the legal world it's better to not burn any bridges.
 You never know who you will need help from tomorrow.